LeonardiBalao/leet-code/README.md

 │   ├── 326.
 Power of Three.js
 │   ├── 342.
 Power of Four.js
 │   ├── 424.
 Longest Repeating Character Replacement.js
+│   ├── 438.
+Find All Anagrams in a String.js
 │   ├── 682.
 Baseball Game.js
 │   ├── 697.
 Degree of an Array.js
 │   ├── 869.
 Reordered Power of 2.js
+│   ├── 875.
+Koko Eating Bananas.js
 │   ├── 917.
 Reverse Only Letters.js
 │   ├── 997.
 Find the Town Judge.js
 │   ├── 1013.
 Partition Array Into Three Parts With Equal Sum.js
+│   ├── 1277.
+Count Square Submatrices with All Ones.js
 │   ├── 1323.
 Maximum 69 Number.js
+│   ├── 1456.
+Maximum Number of Vowels in a Substring of Given Length.js
+│   ├── 1498.
+Number of Subsequences That Satisfy the Given Sum Condition.js
 │   ├── 2126.
 Destroying Asteroids.js
 │   ├── 2294.
 Partition Array Such That Maximum Difference Is K.js
 │   └── 2787.
 Ways to Express an Integer as Sum of Powers.js